fabiosenracorrea/dynamodb-provider/readme.md

 // all valid queries:

-await table.fromEntity(Logs).query.custom() // valid call, as getPartitionKey does not have params, it will simply execute a query against its partition
+await table.from(Logs).query.custom() // valid call, as getPartitionKey does not have params, it will simply execute a query against its partition

-await table.fromEntity(Logs).query.custom({
+await table.from(Logs).query.custom({
   limit: 10,
   retrieveOrder: 'DESC'
 })

-await table.fromEntity(Logs).queryIndex.logsByType.custom({
+await table.from(Logs).queryIndex.logsByType.custom({
   type: 'LOG-TYPE-1', // required as logsByType getPartitionKey expects it })

-await table.fromEntity(Logs).queryIndex.logsByType.dateSlice({
+await table.from(Logs).queryIndex.logsByType.dateSlice({
   type: 'LOG-TYPE-2',
   start: 'some-ts',
   end: 'some-ts',